 In August of 2020, LinkedIn restructured its global sales organization.
-Sophia's job was impacted and she was quickly hired at Okta the next month as a Business Development Representative.
+Sophia’s job was impacted and she was quickly hired full time as an Enterprise Sales Representative job for Okta, Inc. in Chicago.

-"My job is to develop a sales pipeline by working with IT teams from companies ranging from small businesses to enterprise level companies to protect and secure their employees' and customers' identities," she says.
+“My job was to develop a sales pipeline by working with IT teams from companies ranging from small businesses to enterprise level companies to protect and secure their employees’ and customers’ identities,” she said.

-Sophia enjoys her customer-facing role at Okta, loves living in Chicago, and wants to continue growing and developing her career with the innovative company and beyond.
-She is adjusting to changes and challenges, just as she did as a student-athlete at Dominican.
+Sophia enjoyed her customer-facing role at Okta, loves living in Chicago, and wants to continue growing and developing her career with the innovative company and beyond.
+She adjusted to changes and challenges, just as she did as a student-athlete at Dominican.